spollard/josh-works.github.io/_drafts/2019-annual-review.md

 Last year, Kristi and I said we wanted to travel "less" in 2019 than we did in 2018.
 I spent 113 nights away from Golden in 2019, or, in total, three months and three weeks.
 About 25% of that time was on climbing trips, the rest of it was travel for time with family and friends, or "regular" non-climbing travel, or work travel.

+As far as the climbing trips, I got to [climb in Cuba]({{ site.baseurl }}{% link _posts/2019-04-12-cuba_2019.md %} ), [Kalymnos, Greece](https://teamthompsontravels.tumblr.com/post/189273777538/kalymnos-greece-we-met-climbers-from-all-around), and did a fair bit of climbing within the USA.

 It's the height of privilege and opportunity to travel this much, and it was about 25% less than we travelled last year.
 I will _still_ travel less in 2020, and I'd like a much higher percentage of that travel to be climbing trips.

-I'm writing this in an airport.
+I'm starting this post in an airport.
 Maybe next year I'll be doing it at home?

 ## Relationships & Community

-Kristi, marriage counseling, elevating her, supporting her?

-As you might imagine, I care deeply for my wife.
+I care deeply for Kristi, wife, and she cares deeply for me.

 She and I know that anything that contributes to our individual flourishing contributes to the health of our relationship, and a healthy relationship likewise contributes to individual flourishing.

 We still love marriage counseling, and individual counseling.
 I mention this counseling regularly in conversation with others, with a goal of normalizing _seeking professional help for important things_.

 If you agree that a professional of any domain would be well-off seeking improvement in their craft, even to the point of getting 1:1 coaching, you should agree that pursuing marriage counseling, regularly, is healthy.

 <!--more-->

+Despite how much Kristi and I were traveling away from Golden, we felt more connected and "plugged in" to a local community.
+This is a rich and wonderful thing, and its one I want to explore in great depth going forward.

 ## Leadville Trail Marathon